eg1lgfp/gilman-family-practice/content/pages/overview.md

         url: /docs/getting-started
         style: primary
 seo:
-  title: Clinic Forms and Documentation
+  title: Clinic Forms and Docs
   description: >
     This page and sections are all related to Gilman Family Practice clinic's forms, docs for new and existing patients